HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 {{ figure_markup(
   image="genai-webllm-downloads.png",
   caption="npm package downloads of @mlc-ai/web-llm.",
-  description="Bar chart showing npm downloads for the @mlc-ai/web-llm package from January to November 2025.
+  description="Line chart showing npm downloads for the @mlc-ai/web-llm package from January to November 2025.
 Downloads increased by 340% from 23,425 package downloads in January to 103,084 downloads in November, with a significant spike occurring in August where downloads nearly doubled from 57,114 in July to 102,440 in August.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=672596885&format=interactive", sheets_gid="87936740"
   )